Today's talk from Esther Ekhart was on the Yama 'Aparigha'

 How often do we take a mindful pause?

 A pause gives the people we are speaking with space to process the information and at the same time gives us space to mindfully check in with ourselves and just 'notice' where we are at and what's going on around and to also listen effectively.

-A study by Rowe found that just giving 3 to 5 seconds longer for a pupil to process the information lead to better and more complex answers.
+A study by M Rowe found that just giving 3 to 5 seconds longer for a pupil to process the information lead to better and more complex answers.

 In class I find building this in during discussion time seems to relax the children and it feels calmer, it stops them competing so much to speak and to gain attention.
 It gives them confidence to speak knowing they will be listened to.

-When you start doing it though you really notice how much it would benefit lots of the talking over types (me also included, I'm still a work in progress)
+When you start doing it though you really notice how much everyone talks over eachother!

 On a recent long drive back from York I really enjoyed listening to a CD from the wise Jim Rohn on 'Journalling'

 Childhood diaries now seem very dry and unemotional, perhaps fearful that they would be discovered.
 It wasn't until my 20s that I started collecting quotes and writing more freely, and only now in my 40s feeling liberated to let it all hang out.

 Out in Africa, my 10 year old son was given a journal which he enjoys writing and winding down with at night.
 He loved it and this was largely due to the inspirational person who presented it to him and taught him all the different ways he could use it.

 Have you heard of Julia Cameron's book 'The Artist's Way'?
 A few years back I started the Morning Pages ritual, and continue to do them most mornings.
 You can search and find out more about this method, essentially it's - write freely, let it go and don't think or stop for 3 pages.